 This will incorporate health action plans, eating and drinking plans, medication, behaviour management plans, epilepsy plans and robust risk assessments.

 We work in partnership with Speech and Language Therapists, Occupational Therapists, Physiotherapists, Community Nurses, Behaviour Team, and any other appropriate services that may be required.

 All Resource Centres have fully equipped personal care suites and rooms, Sensory rooms, activity rooms to which we offer specialist care and specialist equipment.
 During the day Staff will use a variety of communication systems to encourage communication such as facial, body, sign, and symbols.

-We work closely with Health with regards to any specialist support required for example: PEG feeding, aspiration, physiotherapy exercises and stimulation, epilepsy and seizures and complex management of physical needs and wellbeing.
+We work closely with Health in regard to any specialist support required for example: PEG feeding, aspiration, physiotherapy exercises and stimulation, epilepsy and seizures and complex management of physical needs and wellbeing.